If you have not yet signed up for the NCSF CPT certification, receive a big discount here.

 Some definitions to know regarding fat levels are:

-Subcutaneous fat is the layer of adipose tissue which sits right beneath the skin and makes up the largest of the fat storage areas.
+Subcutaneous fat is the layer of adipose tissue that sits right beneath the skin and makes up the largest of the fat storage areas.

 Intramuscular fat is the lipid deposits stored within skeletal muscle fibers.

-Visceral fat is the central body fat which is stored in the abdominal cavity around the internal organs.
+Visceral fat is the central body fat that is stored in the abdominal cavity around the internal organs.

-Android storage is the central fat pattern which is associated with a higher risk for cardiometabolic disease.
+Android storage is the central fat pattern that is associated with a higher risk for cardiometabolic disease.

 Stature-Weight Indices

-The analysis of fat distribution for non-communicable disease can be found with many different methods.
+The analysis of fat distribution for non-communicable diseases can be found with many different methods.

 These general methods include a height-weight table, BMI, waist circumference, and waist-to-hip ratio.

-Height-weight tables were originally made to predict mortality rates of people with similar sizes for the determination of insurance premiums.
+Height-weight tables were originally made to predict mortality rates of people with similar sizes to determine insurance premiums.

-Some major issues of height-weight tables are things such as tissue composition not being identified, lean mass negatively affecting disease prediction, and age variation not being factored into tables.
+Some major issues of height-weight tables include tissue composition not being identified, lean mass negatively affecting disease prediction, and age variation not being factored into tables.

-Body mass index, or BMI, is used to compute body size into single measures, and they represent a more practical use of anthropometrics for predicting disease risk, health complications, and all mortality risks.
+Body mass index, or BMI, is used to compute body size into single measures.
+They represent a more practical use of anthropometrics for predicting disease risk, health complications, and all mortality risks.

-The BMI is found through the calculation of weight in kilograms divided by height in meters squared.
+The BMI is found by calculating weight in kilograms divided by height in meters squared.

-BMI has some downsides to it, but for a general assessment, it is relatively reliable.
+BMI has some downsides but is relatively reliable for a general assessment.

 BMI classifications: